Whole30 Crockpot Mashed Potatoes (Vegan)

 - 1 cup full-fat coconut milk from a can

-Peel and chop the potatoes into even pieces, about 1" cubes.
-Lightly spray the slow cooker insert with spray coconut oil, then transfer potatoes to slow cooker.
-Top with smashed garlic cloves and place on top of potatoes.
-Stir in 2 cups almond milk, 2 teaspoons salt, and plenty of freshly cracked black pepper.
+- Lightly spray the slow cooker insert with spray coconut oil, then transfer potatoes to slow cooker.
+Add smashed garlic, then stir in 2 cups almond milk, 2 teaspoons salt, and plenty of freshly cracked black pepper.

-Cook 4-5 hours on High until the potatoes are completely tender, then turn the heat to Warm.
+- Cover with lid and cook 4-5 hours on High, until potatoes are completely tender, then turn the heat to Warm.

-In a small saucepan or skillet, heat remaining 1/2 cup almond milk and 1 cup coconut milk with 1/2 cup ghee.
-When heated through, begin pouring into mashed potatoes, about 1/4 at a time, stirring then allowing the potatoes time to absorb.
+- In a small saucepan or skillet, heat remaining ½ cup almond milk and 1 cup coconut milk with ½ cup ghee.
+When heated through, begin pouring into mashed potatoes, in ¼ cup increments, stirring then allowing the potatoes time to absorb.
 They will seem too liquid at first, but the potatoes will soak up all the creamy richness!
 Add coconut milk-ghee mixture to taste, then add more salt, if desired.

-To keep warm, keep in the slow cooker on Warm setting up to 4 hours.
+- To keep warm, keep in the slow cooker on Warm setting up to 4 hours.
 Keep any extra coconut milk-ghee mixture if you have it, and add a little in to mashed potatoes to keep moist, if they dry out at all.
-Garnish with fresh chopped parsley.
+Garnish with fresh chopped parsley and serve warm.